 Card Kingdom uses Twitch.tv to live stream their weekly Legacy tournaments, and they inspired me to write this guide to setting up your own stream.
 I have to give Chris Cornejo credit for walking me through the technical details of the setup they use at Card Kingdom.

-See, the way I look at it, if one of the best LGS’s in North America is doing something we should pay attention.
+See, the way I look at it if one of the best LGS’s in North America is doing something we should pay attention.

 Setting up a stream can be a little tricky when you’re just getting started so I’m going to break it all down to simplify the process.
 In this tech guide I’m going to talk about why you should be streaming, how it works and then go over the basic equipment you’ll need to get started.
-Then in future posts we’ll go over the set up, the graphics, the people, and the plan.

-This guide will show you how to set up a stream in your store that will allow you to broadcast all kinds of content.
+This post will show you how to set up a Twitch stream in your store that will allow you to broadcast all kinds of content.
 I’m writing it with the focus that your setup will be used to stream Magic tournaments but you don’t have to stop there.
 Your stream can easily be customized to showcase whatever content you want.

 Once all the pieces are in place your creativity is the limit to what kinds of content you can create and stream.

-As I pointed out above, Twitch.tv and streaming isn’t going anywhere.
+As I pointed out above, Twitch.tv and streaming aren’t going anywhere.
 It’s growing and rapidly becoming one of the major sources of entertainment on the internet.
 Even Youtube is getting in on the action with Youtube Gaming.

 Streaming is a great way to build an audience and create that all important connection with your community.
 A major contributing factor to Derium’s CCG’s success is their popular Youtube channel.
 Streaming works in a similar way by connecting with your customers and community in a new, interesting way.